 2018.
 A corpus-based study of the role of headshaking in negation in Auslan (Australian Sign Language): Implications for signed language typology.
 Linguistic Typology 22:2 ► pp. 185 ff.

 2023.
 Pina Boggi Cavallo and My “Southern Italian Gesture Project”.
 In Humanity in Psychology [Theory and History in the Human and Social Sciences, ], ► pp. 189 ff.

 2022.
 The Interaction Space.
 In Digital Human Modeling and Applications in Health, Safety, Ergonomics and Risk Management.
 Anthropometry, Human Behavior, and Communication [Lecture Notes in Computer Science, 13319], ► pp. 243 ff.

 Li, Feifei, Joan Borràs-Comes & M. Teresa Espinal

-This list is based on CrossRef data as of 19 may 2021.
+This list is based on CrossRef data as of 25 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.